pm2-hive/pm2-hive.github.io/docs/full.md

 ## Signals

-When a process is restarted/stoped by PM2, some signals in a given order are sent to your process.
+When a process is restarted/stoped by PM2, some signals are sent in a given order to your process.

-First a **SIGINT** signal is sent to your process.
-If your application does not get stopped (or stop itself) after 10 tries, it will send a final **SIGTERM** signal.
+First **SIGINT** signals are sent to your process [every 100ms](https://github.com/Unitech/pm2/blob/master/lib/God/Methods.js#L221).
+If your application does not get stopped (or stop itself) after [KILL_TIMEOUT ms (default to 1,6second)](https://github.com/Unitech/pm2/blob/master/constants.js#L80), it will send a final **SIGTERM** signal.

 ## Cleaning states and jobs before stop